a survey of

 the cities and other settlements of oirr

-The cities of Oirr, in the region of the Sun-Egg and the Great Wall, are even older than the disc-on-stems, and, unlike the disc-on-stems, were built by means which could be reproduced today.
+The cities of Oirr, in the region of the Sun-Egg and the Great Wall, are even older than the disc-on-stems, and, unlike the disc-on-stems, stand on the ground, and were built by means which could be reproduced today.
 These Oirran cities - Arn, Vus, Soolm and the first and greatest of them, Contahl - look like semi-oval lattices standing up on end.
 Their height exceeds that of all other cities except Skyyon.
+(For a scene in Coltahl in the Niobium Era, see the prologue to The Worm of Poleva.)

 Another historic region of Oirr, containing towns rather than cities, is the sinister Glank, an area of plain enclosed by a horse-shoe shaped range called the Toomsut Solyairn, infested by nemaeans.
 The plain is dotted by cold-volcanic cones called the Xombs, and the settlers who rashly moved into the Glank early in era 89 founded towns on the flanks of the Xombs.
 The clear way out of the Glank is through the gap in the "horse-shoe" overlooked by the twin fortress peaks of Kyaptha and Therrold, known collectively as the Rnung Tror, the Crying Mountains (each about 1500 yards high), which face each other across this opening.
 The look-outs on the Rnung Tror were supposed to warn further would-be settlers of conditions in the Glank, and to prevent further nemaeans from joining those already there.
 The Glank is the scene of the crisis narrated in The Golden Cloak